-- The curriculum at Cambian Devon School is comprised of all the activities that are organised to develop learning and to promote personal growth and achievement for our individuals.
-The uniqueness of each individual is recognised and valued we put the individual at the centre of our curriculum.
-This provides the basis for the development of an ambitious curriculum that is personalised to meet the needs, interests and aspiration of our individuals. - The purpose of this policy is to provide all staff (teaching and support staff), the proprietor and governors, families and carers, professionals and other stakeholders a comprehensive document outlining the philosophy, aims and values as well as the approach to the design of our curriculum.
+- The curriculum at Cambian Great Dunmow School is comprised of all the activities that are organised to develop learning and to promote personal growth and achievement for our individuals.
+The uniqueness of each individual is recognised and valued we put the individual at the centre of our curriculum. - The purpose of this policy is to provide all staff (teaching and support staff), the proprietor and governors, families and carers, professionals and other stakeholders a comprehensive document outlining the philosophy, aims and values as well as the approach to the design of our curriculum.